 University Centers for Excellence in Developmental Disabilities Education, Research and Service (UCEDD)

-focuses on programs to assist individuals with disabilities so they may participate fully in their communities.
+focuses on programs and resources to assist individuals with disabilities so they may participate fully in their communities.

 Learn more about each grant through the left navigational menu using a desktop computer, or scroll down using a handheld device.